salmund/obsidian-better-audio-recorder/README.md

 # Better Audio Recorder

- An better alternative to Obsidian's default voice recorder plugin.
+ A better alternative to Obsidian's default voice recorder plugin.

  Thanks to me you can finally pause and resume!

+ Best in every sense of the word:

+- Lighter
+- More efficient (pause and resume)

  ## Features

  - Basic audio recording
  - Pause audio recording (and resume)
  - Stop audio recording and save it to file (copy link to clipboard)
+ - Very small code (≈ 30kb) achieved using only [MediaRecorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder)

  ## How to use it